kailash-manasarovar/statement/docs/timeline/2024/august.md

 - So the same pattern has started to develop now within this intimate conversation we have been having that includes a discussion of targeted women over the years.
 - An account likes one of my posts one evening, and I see this extraordinarily ugly looking man on it with his daughter.
 It's a classic fake account, just a few pics, all of him, but he looks like an evil person.
 - A few days later, I see this exact same guy with a woman at the baths in Cauterets while I'm there.
 I'm shocked.
-- He is sitting in the same [bubbly chair](../2023/august.md#in-the-baths-at-cauterets-with-sally) where I told Sally I would tame the trumpet teacher.
+- He is sitting in the same [bubbly chair](../2023/august.md#in-the-baths-at-cauterets-with-sandra-rita-diaz) where I told Sandra Rita Diaz I would tame the trumpet teacher.
 - I see him again a couple of days later in Lourdes.
 He nearly walks into me and his girlfriend is running after behind him worried.
 - I would recognize him again.
 - I add a note to this effect in my handwritten letter which you will see at the back on [page 21 and 22](../../content/documents/letters/scanned-hand-written-letter.pdf).